-Conical thatched grass roofs top circular dwellings built with interlaced fiber siding, Village in New Guinea
+Conical thatched grass roofs top circular dwellings built with interlaced fiber siding , Village in New Guinea

-Plentiful materials are compromised in urban areas, as shown in the construction of these "favelas" in Brazil, which use found, cheap, modern materials - sometimes what the rich throw away.
+© eTravelPhoto Plentiful materials are compromised in urban areas, as shown in the construction urban areas, as shown in the construction of these "favelas" in Brazil, which use found, cheap, modern materials sometimes what the rich throw away.
 Density does not permit air circulation.

-Kandy shacks - Sri Lanka

-A combination of natural and salvaged materials.
+Kandy shacks - Sri Lanka A combination of natural and salvaged materials.